 Note – Thaw the frozen fruits for 10 minutes if they are too hard to ease the blending process.

 Adjust the texture if needed.
 If your smoothie is too thin, add more frozen strawberries to help thicken it and in case the texture is too thick, add some more milk to thin it out a bit.

 Pour the smoothie into serving glasses.
 Garnish with strawberry and kiwi and serve immediately.

 Variations and Add-Ons

-This smoothie recipe is super versatile.
+This tropical smoothie recipe is super versatile.
 You can add different ingredients and make a new version every time.
 I am sharing some options below.